jhucsf/spring2020/assign/assign02.md

 ```

 Note that the function above also illustrates what we consider to be an appropriate amount of detail for code comments.

+*Use cqto before idivq*.
+Before using the `idivq` instruction to do integer division, use the `cqto` instruction to sign extend the dividend (which should be stored in the `%rax` register) into the `%rdx` register.
+Download the [idiv.zip](assign02/idiv.zip) example program for a full example.

 ## Task 5: Unit tests for assembly postfix calculator